intel-retail/documentation/Architecture/performance_benchmarking.md

 #### Consolidated Results

-To make reading results easier a consolidation script has been provided.
+To make reading results easier, a consolidation script has been provided.
 This script will work with a single or multiple runs of the specified number of pipelines.
 Details about this process are found in [Benchmark Specified Number of Pipelines](https://intel-retail.github.io/automated-self-checkout/pipelinebenchmarking.html#benchmark-specified-number-of-pipelines)

 ``` bash
 make consolidate ROOT_DIRECTORY=<output dir>